 Reference-quality sequences

 Through the ATCC Genome Portal, you can easily search, access, and analyze thousands of reference-quality genome sequences.
-Our optimized methodology is designed to achieve complete, circularized (when biologically appropriate), and contiguous genomic elements by using short-read (viruses) and hybrid (bacteria and fungi) assembly techniques.
-We then took our workflow one step further by accompanying each stage of the process with rigorous quality control analyses that ensure our data are the highest quality possible.
+Our optimized methodology is designed to achieve complete, circularized (when biologically appropriate), and contiguous genomic elements by using short-read (virology collection) and hybrid (bacteriology, mycology, and protistology collections) assembly techniques.
+We then take our workflow one step further by accompanying each stage of the process with rigorous quality control analyses that ensure the highest quality data.
 Only the data that passes all quality control criteria are published to the ATCC Genome Portal.
 Visit the portal today to find the high-quality data you need for your research.

 Visit the portal